mdid-devs/mdid-assignments/readme.md

 Summary : Adds the ability for instructors to create assignments, which their students can complete by specifying an MDID Presentation for submission.

-Basically at the brainstrom phase.
+Basically at the brainstorm phase.
 Feedback welcome.